tu-darmstadt-ros-pkg/nimbro_network/nimbro_topic_transport/doc/configuration.md

  - `resend`: If the sender does not get a message 1.0/`rate` after the last one, it will re-send the last received one.
 (UDP only)
  - `compress`: If true, compress the data on the wire with bz2.
- - `latch` (bool): This topic should be latched.
-If you want it to work correctly (even when the receiver is started later than the sender), you have to launch the helper nodes (look in the example launch files).
+ - `latch` (bool): This topic should be latched (TCP only).
+If you want it to work robustly (even in the case there are no messages transmitted over the transport in the beginning), you have to launch the helper nodes (look in the example launch files).
+Otherwise, the latched messages are sent only after any other message is sent over the TCP transport.